-Scheme Chargeback Rules in 2026: Visa VCR, Mastercard Mastercom, and the Reason Code Map
+Scheme Chargeback Rules 2026: Visa VCR, Mastercard, and Reason Codes

 VDMP + VFMP retired March 2025; VAMP live April 2025 (2.2% → 1.5% April 2026).
 CE 3.0 auto-qualification October 2025.
 Mastercard TLID June 2024; arbitration 10-day decline window removed October 2024.
 RDR resolutions excluded from VAMP ratio.